 Simple English definitions for legal terms

-Read a random definition: age of majority
+Read a random definition: no recourse

 A descriptive word is a word that describes a general characteristic or function of a product or service.
 It cannot be registered as a trademark unless it has become strongly associated with one particular brand in the minds of consumers.
 This means that everyone has the right to use descriptive words in their usual meaning, and no one can claim exclusive ownership of them.